yupgup/jonitrythall.com/_posts/2025-01-30-more-to-say.markdown

 ## Wiggle Work—More Than LEGO

 [Wiggle Work](https://wiggle.work/) is a Discord community I started in 2023 during an especially isolating time.
-In an effort to contrast the overly serious spaces we are immersed in each day, I tend to get overly excited to talk about how fun and silly this space is.
+In an effort to contrast the overly serious spaces we are immersed in each day, I tend to get too excited to talk about how fun and silly this space is.
 And while that’s true, I also don’t want to downplay its impact and significance.
 This is a space where I am genuinely eager to hang out all day.
 I count Wigglers as friends.
 They are so smart, impressive, interesting, curious, clever, caring, and hilarious.
 It’s such a good bunch and I’m lucky and grateful to have them around.

 You can share your failures here along with your wins, and someone is going to reassure you and has likely had a similar experience.
-These folks are quick to help each other, get and give advice, and be a source of comfort and consistency in an increasingly bizarre world.
+These folks are quick to help each other, get and give advice, and be a source of comfort and consistency in uncertain times.

 It’s the water cooler connection we have all been missing since being remote.
 It’s a place for work but also a place to be down-to-earth and talk about hobbies and books.
 It’s a place where lasting, invaluable connections happen without all the overly formal phoniness of traditional networking spaces.